wdolek/w4k-either/README.md

             throw new ArgumentException("...");
         }

-        // NB! you are responsible for proper initialization of the monad;
+        // NB! you are responsible for proper initialization of the instance;
-        //     see rules below
         _idx = 2;
         _v1 = default;
         _v2 = value;